-Business intelligence tools can give us incredible business insight.
+Business analytics tools can give us incredible business insight.
 We can see trends, opportunities, dangers – and the information can be delivered so quickly now you can react to it almost in real time.
 Pay attention!
 Invest in your business intelligence toolset.
-IoT sensors on your manufacturing equipment can tell you when something needs maintenance.
-BI dashboards can help you spot trends.
+Internet of Things (IoT) sensors on your manufacturing equipment can tell you when something needs maintenance.
+Power BI dashboards can help you spot trends.
 Information truly can be right at your fingertips.
-You just have to use it.
+You just must use it.

 Agility Tip #6: Stay focused on your customers.

 Don’t disconnect from the primary reason you are in business.
 Couple your manufacturing process to your customer needs.
 Think about how your customer serves their customers and how you can help them do better.